suguruwataru/alpha-gamma/README.md

 ## Linear RGB colorspace

 An RGB colorspace is still very abstract.
-A color is store as numbers, which are intensity in a tuple.
-Of course intensity can be written as numbers, but how exactly?
+A color is stored as numbers, which are intensities in a tuple.
+Of course intensities can be written as numbers, but how exactly?
 What unit do we use?
 How exactly do we store the numbers as bytes?

 We can give different answers to the questions.
 With each answer combination, we create an instance of the RGB colorspace.
 If the instance's (R intensity, G